ejsexton82/filemaker-general/doc/install-ssl.md

 Installing on Windows Server
 ----------------------------

+1. Configure FileMaker Admin Console.
-1. Download the PKISharp/win-acme Simple ACME Client.
+2. Download the PKISharp/win-acme Simple ACME Client.
-2. Configure the Web Publsihing Engine website.
+3. Configure the Web Publsihing Engine website.
-3. Set up FileMaker Server update script.
+4. Set up FileMaker Server update script.
-4. Run win-acme.
+5. Run win-acme.

+### Step 1: Configure FileMaker Admin Console

+There are a few adjustments that need to be made to the FileMaker Admin Console in order to automate the SSL Certificate update.

+1. Follow the instructions above to "Enable SSL in FileMaker Admin Console".
+2. Enable External Authentication for Administrators Group.

+#### Enabling External Authentiation for Administrators Group

+By enabling External Authentication for the Administrators group, we will be able to run a script that updates the FileMaker Server SSL without having to enter or store the FileMaker Admin Console password.

+1.

-### Step 1: Download the PKISharp/win-acme Simple ACME Client
+### Step 2: Download the PKISharp/win-acme Simple ACME Client

 The win-acme Simple ACME Client provides a command-line tool that simplifies and automates the process of installing an SSL Certificate from Let's Encrypt.